kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The lack of signalling about the status of the implementation has caused several implementations to implement heuristics to detect when the clients they are connected to do not support priorities as defined and take steps to compensate for that.

-The intent of this negotiation is to provide an affirmative signalling mechanism for each peer to communicate which, if any, priority schemes are supported, including the priority scheme as defined in [RFC7540], Section 5.3.
+The intent of this negotiation is to provide a signalling mechanism for each peer to communicate which, if any, priority schemes are supported, as well as a ranked preference.

 For both HTTP/2 and HTTP/3, either peer's SETTINGS may arrive first, so any negotiation must be unilateral and not rely upon receiving the peer's SETTINGS value.

-Implementations are likely to only use one prioritization scheme at once, so the SETTINGS SHOULD be sent prior to the first request.
+Implementations are likely to only use one prioritization scheme at once, and may be unable to change the scheme once established, so the setting MUST be sent prior to the first request if it is ever sent.
-In HTTP/3, the SETTINGS may arrive after the first request even if they are sent first.
-In order to avoid the server choosing incorrectly in HTTP/3, the client SHOULD only send priority information via its most preferred scheme until it knows what is supported by the server.
+In HTTP/3, SETTINGS may arrive after the first request even if they are sent first.
+In order to avoid the server incorrectly choosing a priority scheme in HTTP/3, the client SHOULD only send priority information via its most preferred scheme until it knows what is supported by the server.
+The client may also delay sending priority information until after it knows what the server supports.

 ## The SETTINGS_PRIORITIES SETTINGS Parameter